nf-core/atacseq/docs/usage.md

 ```

 ### `--saveReference`
-Supply this parameter to save any generated reference genome files to your results folder.
+Supply this parameter to save any generated reference genome files such as the BWA index to your results folder.
 These can then be used for future pipeline runs, reducing processing times.

 ## Adapter trimming
 The pipeline accepts a number of parameters to change how the trimming is done, according to your data type.